annavonzansen/digabi-feedback/server/digabi_hw/readme.md

    Now you have the `digabi_hw.pot` file.
 3. Translate the pot to a .po and .mo files.
 4. Copy the files to lang/ directory following the existing naming convention.

+## FAQ

+Securimage captcha library is not working.
+I get following log entries:

+[Mon Jun 09 22:37:04 2014] [error] [client 192.168.201.6] PHP Fatal error:  Call
+to undefined function imagecreate() in /your_wp_path/wp-content/plugins/digabi_hw/securimage/securimage.php on line 1413

+Solution: Install GD library to your PHP.

+## Copyrights

+### Digabi HW

+Copyright 2014 Matti Lattu and Ville Korhonen

+Digabi HW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+### Securimage

+Digabi HW utilises Securimage library (http://www.phpcaptcha.org/) to create captcha images.
+Securimage has its own copyright and license.

+The securimage subdirectory contains only two files from the Securimage distribution package: securimage.php (the copyright and license information along with the code itself) and AHGBold.ttf (TTF font file).